chicager/School_21/5 - cub3D/README.md

  <br/>
 ------------
 <sub>The project is very scalable, but due to very short deadlines and lack of time, I did not have time to implement such things as background music, mouse movement, etc. If you have enough free time, it can be a complete copy of the game.
-I have a super smooth version in my backup, but it ran into some difficulties in implementation and I did not have enough time to implement it to the finish.</sup>
+<br/>I have a super smooth version in my backup, but it ran into some difficulties in implementation and I did not have enough time to implement it to the finish.</sup>